Person standing in trees wearing a silver lava stone fidget ring

 In an article from the Cleveland Clinic about essential oils, they point out that the chemicals that structurally make up a plant are the same chemicals that provide health benefits to people.
 They do point out that it takes a lot of plant material to make an essential oil which is why many are incredibly expensive or diluted to make them more affordable.

+1. Bergamot.
 Bergamot has a zesty, citrus scent and is found in Earl Grey Tea.
-It is important to note that if you're using it topically, it can make your skin sensitive to the sun.
-Bergamot is mainly used to uplift your mood.
-It can be a great pick me up throughout the day to provide a boost of energy so you can give it your all for the entire day.
-Bergamot can also be used to reduce anxiety and lower blood pressure.
+It is mainly used to uplift your mood—it can be a great pick-me-up to have throughout the day to provide a boost of energy to help you through the day.
+It has also been used to reduce anxiety and lower blood pressure.
+It is important to note that if you're using Bergamot topically, it can make your skin more sensitive to the sun.

+2. Lemongrass.
 Lemongrass has a fresh, light scent and has antibacterial properties.
 It is great for relieving stress, anxiety, and depression.
 It can be helpful to get you through particularly stressful days or periods of your life.
-Its antibacterial properties can also make it a good natural remedy to heal wounds and kill bacteria.
+Its antibacterial properties also makes it a natural remedy to heal wounds and kill bacterial.

-Eucalyptus has hints of mint and wood which is incredibly fitting since it's great to have for cold season.
-Eucalyptus has antimicrobial and anti-inflammatory properties that help with decongesting a stuffy nose and relieving joint pain brought on by cold weather.
-It is also known for providing energy and can be used for an extra boost during the day like bergamot.
+3. Eucalyptus.
+Eucalyptus has hints of mint and wood and is nice to have during cold season.
+It has antimicrobial and anti-inflammatory properties that help with decongestion and relieving joint pain.
+It is also known for providing an extra boost of energy during the day like bergamot.

+4. Peppermint.
 Peppermint smells exactly how you would imagine it to smell.
 It has anti-inflammatory, anti-fungal, and antimicrobial properties.
 It can help with concentration and focus, which would be perfect for someone who struggles to pay attention during school or gets side-tracked easily at work.
-Peppermint has also been used to ease headaches, fight fatigue, support digestion, and support memory.
+Peppermint has also been used to ease headaches, fight fatigue, support digestion, and improve memory.

+5. Lavender.
 Lavender also smells exactly how you would imagine it to smell.
 It is one of the more gentle oils which is why it helps with stress, pain, and sleep.
-Lavender is perfect for people that struggle to relax—use a few drops of this oil to help unwind at the end of the day.
-After days when your mind has been active, it could be great to use some Lavender oil while unplugging to help you fall asleep.
+It is perfect for people that struggle to relax—use a few drops of this oil to help unwind at the end of the day.
+After days when your mind has been active, it could be beneficial to use some lavender oil while decompressing at the end of the day to help you fall asleep.

 Now that you know the basics of aromatherapy, you're ready to start using essential oils!
 Remember, it's important to fully understand best practices and uses for essential oils before you begin experimenting.